 In the 1911 Census, taken on 2 April that year, we find Emily Clarke Withers, of Clerkenwell London, aged 52 ‘Principal of Private School, at ‘St Margaret’s, King Street’.
 Also living there was Dorothy Jessie Cubison, aged 19, a ‘student teacher’, who came from Hampton Hill in Surry; Ethel Louise Redstone, aged 22 a general domestic servant of Croydon, Surry.
 There were only two girls boarding there, Miriam Horton Chapman, aged 16 and Evelyn Mary Chapman, aged 15, both of Willesden Middlesex.

 The property was between 16 and 8 King Street.
 A contemporary postcard of the back of the school confirms this as present day Brent House, King Street.
 Why Chapel Street (usually taken as the street from Binford Place to Dampiet Street) was sometimes given as the address is not clear.

 In the 1901 Census we find Emily C Withers working as a school mistress in the grammar school in Hitchin.
 She seems to have later retied to Newton Abbot, and died 6 October 1933.

-From Chapel Street the school moved to King Square, then Taunton Road.
+From King Street/Chapel Street the school moved to King Square, then to Taunton Road, although exactly when is unclear.
+The below advert shows they were in Taunton Road by 1928 at least.
 The school had moved to 36 Northfields by 1937, at which time Miss Roch, M.R.S.T. had taken over (Whitby’s Directory, 1937).
 She is the focus of the two pieces of ephemera below.

-If you have more information to help fill out this page, please get in contact.
+MKP If you have more information to help fill out this page, or personal memories, please get in contact.